DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

 ### Risk Management

 * primary responsibility of upper management
+* about reducing risk (the likelihood, the impact, or both) and maintaining it at an acceptable level.
 * detailed process of identifying factors that could damage or disclose assets, evaluating those factors in light of asset value and countermeasure costs, and implementing cost-effective solutions for mitigating or reducing risk.
 * used to develop and implement information security strategies that support the mission of the organization
 * first time is the skeleton of a security policy, subsequent risk management events are used to improve and sustain an org's security infrastructure over time as internal and external conditions change